PeteJames21/sunday-nights/src/poems/planted-memories.md

 some rise like weeds
 I wish I never watered.
 But all of them remind me
-that the past doesn’t stay dead it learns to breathe underground.
+that the past doesn’t stay dead— it learns to breathe underground.